FortinetCloudCSE/azure-202-advanced/content/2_Chapter-Two/2_3-fortiGate-support-vwan.md

 weight: 3
 ---

-Microsoft Azure supports virtual WAN (vWAN), and partners with third-party solution providers, such as Fortinet, to deploy network virtual appliances (NVAs) to a vWAN hub.
+Microsoft Azure supports virtual WAN (vWAN) and partners with third-party solution providers, such as Fortinet, to deploy network virtual appliances (NVAs) to a vWAN hub.

 ### FortiGate NVA